mustakshif/Asri/README.md

 * Fixed the issue where the edges of the database selected cells were clipped.
 * Fixed the issue of color difference on the top of the sidebar panel.
 * Fixed the issue of horizontal displacement of buttons when the dialog box first pops up.

-### v1.1.3

-* Adapted the style of database / atrribute view.
-* Changed the customizable text background colors to solid colors instead of transparent ones.
-* Fixed the display issue of floating panels when the status bar is hidden.
-* Optimized the spacing between icons in the bottom bar.

 Check all updates here 👉 [CHANGELOG](./CHANGELOG.md)